The world of gaming has not been the same since July 6, the day Pokémon GO was launched.

 Maybe too early, but the opportunities offered by AR games like Pokémon GO are too good to be passed up.

-The game has opened up a new channel in digital marketing for retailers.
+The game has opened a new channel for retailers in digital marketing.
 Pokémon GO makes smartphone owners use their GPS data to converge on outdoor locations earmarked, “Gyms” and “PokéStops” in their quest for Pokémon – all of which is sweet music to a retail marketer’s ears.

 Retailers, small and big, see these stops as bait for potential customers.
-The way the AR game’s been designed, the first two steps in the inbound marketing process – attract and convert – are easily taken care of.
+The way the AR game’s been designed, the first two steps in the inbound marketing process – attract and convert – are handled easily.

 Then there’s “Lure”.
 Something that a player can buy to increase the number of critters in the game.
 Players have to physically hunt down these critters to go up a level in the app.
-Lures remain around for half an hour, and a very small investment by the store can buy enough lures to keep people coming to the store for four hours!
+Lures remain on the shelves for half an hour, and a minimal investment by the store can buy enough lures to keep people coming back for four hours!

 First mover advantage for retailers